 Reminiscent of Alfred Hitchcock's mastery, The McGuffin is filled with electrifying tension, thrilling twists and unexpected turns, ultimately exploding into pure terror... beyond a shadow of a doubt!

 Stars Charles Dance, Anna Massey, Ann Todd, Phyllis Logan, Brian Glover, Mark Rylance, Jerry Stiller, Ritza Brown, Francis Matthews.
 Screenplay by Michael Thomas.
 Directed by Colin Bucksey.
 Out of Print.
 1985 BBC.
 (England).
 Excellent.
 4:3 aspect ratio.
-US shipping $.99 first class or $5.10 priority.
-Outside US $3 for air.
+99cents first class or $5.10 priority shipping.
+Out of U.S. air shipping $3.
 104 minutes.
 COLOR.
 NEVER RELEASED IN THE U.S. $14.99.
 This item is traded collector to collector.
 The Seller owns no rights to this property and no rights are transferred or implied.

 Midnight Lace Directed by David Miller.
 Starring Doris Day, Rex Harrison, John Gavin, Roddy McDowall, Myrna Loy.
 Kit (Doris Day), an American married to wealthy London businessman Tony Preston (Rex Harrison) becomes the terrified victim of a mysterious stalker, who she hears but can never see.
 She is threatened by the eerie, high-pitched voice as she walks in the thick London fog.
 She then begins receiving repeated threatening telephone calls.
 The now totally panicked Kit is nearly killed when someone pushes her in front of a bus.
 Unfortunately for Kit, no one but she hears the voice or the telephone calls and neither Tony, Kit's visiting aunt Bea (Myrna Loy), or Scotland Yard take any of these incidents seriously.
 The only one who seems to believe Kit is Brian Younger (John Gavin), a construction foreman, but Kit is not convinced that she can trust him.
 The tension builds to a thrilling climax as Kit flees for her life on a scaffolding outside her apartment building.
 Midnight Lace is an exciting thriller, with many surprising plot twists.